 Jazzmyn Storm is a spy with a secret she can’t remember…and a man who haunts her dreams.

-As she slowly uncovers what really happened during her last assignment, the more dangerous things become.
-And she soon realizes the truth may be more surprising than she ever expected.
+As she starts to uncover what really happened during those missing weeks, she realizes the truth may be more surprising than she ever imagined.

 Here’s the book trailer!

 And you can read the first part of the story right now!

 “The role of women has always been undervalued in the spy world, always undermined in terms of recognition.
 Unfairly so.
 It’s a world that needs women.” –Helen Mirren

 I felt myself flying through the air, and I was strangely calm for a moment as the reality of the situation faded away.
 This wasn’t happening.
 It couldn’t be happening.
 I’d wake up any moment and realize it was all a bad dream.

 Then, I hit the water.

 Washington DC, September13, 2018